Outram Island

 Outram Island is an island of the Andaman Islands.
 It belongs to the South Andaman administrative district, part of the Indian union territory of Andaman and Nicobar Islands.

 It is 72 km northeast from Port Blair.

 Etymology

 Outram is named after Lieutenant-general James Outram.

 Geography

-The island belongs to the Ritchie's Archipelago and is located west of North Passage Island, Rangat.
+The island belongs to the Ritchie's Archipelago and is located west of North Passage Island.

 Administration

 Politically, Outram Island is part of Port Blair Taluk.